We offer a wide variety of deposit products including, Checking, Savings, Money Market, and Certificate of Deposit accounts.

 You can use your Visa® Debit card internationally anywhere a Visa card is accepted.
 There is a foreign currency conversion rate for all International Point of Sale (POS) transactions and ATM withdrawals.
 View our Disclosures page for rate information.
 There could be additional fees imposed by the merchant or ATM used.

-If you will be traveling, let us know by logging in to your online banking account and clicking on the Messages tab to send us a Secure Message.
+If you will be traveling, let us know by logging in and navigating to the Messages tab to send us a Secure Message.
 Provide the dates of your travel to ensure full, uninterrupted usage of your Card internationally.

 In accordance with Regulation CC, all checks deposited in person or by mail are subject to a hold period depending upon the type of check deposited and your relationship with the bank.
 Checks deposited via mobile deposit are not subject to Regulation CC but will have a 5-day hold.
 Please review our disclosures for more information.